 Conflict forces characters to act in ways that reveal themselves.
 That said, conflicts don’t need to be violent or set on a grand scale.
 They could revolve around the relationship between two characters — or stem from one character’s private desire to start an alpaca farm, instead of going to college.
 Just remember that a well-written internal conflict or external conflict will always make the protagonist confront their fears and bring their values into focus.

 Don’t write conflict just for conflict’s sake

 A word of caution: writing good conflict doesn’t mean cramming in as much of it as possible.

 How would a thirty-second fight over who’s taking out the trash move the needle, for instance?
 Don't introduce conflict if it does nothing meaningful to further plot or character.
 Conflict should always be related to your protagonist’s goal — either developing it or blocking it.
 If you picture your story as a building, a good struggle isn’t going to be several gusts of wind that batters only a couple of windows.
 It should be that storm that makes a building shake from its very foundations.

 So what makes for good "building-shaking" material?
-Let's look at the major types of conflict you'll find in fiction.
+Let's look at the major types of conflict you'll find in literature.

-What are the six types of conflict in fiction?
+What are the six types of conflict in literature?